Shobhit141141/SafeGuard/README.md

 Live URL: [safeguard-st.vercel.app](https://safeguard-st.vercel.app)

+# Pages
+- **Home**: Displays Incident Player, Incident List, and Timeline components.
+  - **Incident Player**: Allows users to play, pause, and navigate through incidents.
+  - **Incident List**: Lists all incidents with thumbnails and titles.
+  - **Timeline**: Displays a timeline of incidents with controls to navigate through time.

+- **3D Model**: Displays a 3D model of the incident scene using Three.js.
+  - **Model Viewer and Controls**: Allows users to interact with the 3D model, including zooming and rotating.
+  - **MandalaCX Features**: Provides advanced analytics and insights into the incident data.

 # Tech Decisions
 This project is built using the following technologies:
 - **Next.js**: Used for server-side rendering and building the application.